wshekrota/egopipe_overview/README.md

 Once in place the application logstash may be started.
 Please be aware this is still beta.

 Either create your own placement scripts or manually copy files.
 Or use the Dockerfiles I created.
-They assume those 4 files are in the current directory.
+They assume those 4 files are in the current directory for logstash.
+If you clone down the egopipe_containers repo you will see the 3 differerent app directories and what they contain.

 If you just want to try out egopipe I advise you do the following.
-Operations will be quite simple and you can do a recompile and deploy it by simply control-C out of logstash.
+Operations will be quite simple and you can do a recompile and deploy it by simply control-C out of logstash and then ..
 - copy the new executable
 - docker build .

 Each elastic application has a Dockerfile directory.
-You can cd to it and start it with a 'docker build'.
+You can cd to it and start it with a 'docker build .'.

 #### clones